Woman's body found in water at Pilot Bay

 A team of police are at Mount Maunganui's Pilot Bay after a woman's body was found by walkers there this morning.

-Officers can be seen using a large blue tarpaulin to cover a body on the beach, near the water.
+Officers can be seen using a large blue tarpaulin to cover the body on the beach, near the water.

-A police spokeswoman said Tauranga police were responding to reports of a woman found dead in the water at Pilot Bay about 8.05am.
+A police spokeswoman said Tauranga police responded to reports of a woman found dead in the water at Pilot Bay about 8.05am.

 "Inquiries will be made into the circumstances of her death.
 Formal identification will also take place," she said.